Visualize stream layers

 Edit stream layer

-1. In the ArcGIS Velocity app, click Layers from the menu on the left.
+1. In the Velocity app, click Layers from the main menu.

 2. Locate the stream layer in the list and click the Edit button.

-3. Edit the stream layer using the, Feature settings panes available on the left menu.
+3. Edit the stream layer using the Feature settings panes available on the main menu.

 Feature settings